 In fact, Urwand has said on numerous occasions publicly, and in his book’s introduction, that it was a comment from Budd Schulberg that Louis B. Mayer had shown movies to the Nazi consul, George Gyssling, that got him started.

-I raised my hand to ask the next question, and when the microphone was given to me, I introduced myself as a grandniece of Louis B. Mayer.
+I raised my hand to ask the next question.
+When the microphone was given to me, I introduced myself as a grandniece of Louis B. Mayer.
 There was a ripple of gasps across the room.

 My question was as follows: